-Mme.
-Petipa’s benefit performance was held on the 6th August 1861 and was a colossal success.
+Maria Petipa’s benefit performance was held on the 6th August 1861 and was a colossal success.
 The ballerina received numerous bouquets and wreaths during the ovations, which according to Petipa, was rarely done at the Paris Theatres.
 The Petipas earned as much as 18,000 francs in that single evening, which was sour for Perrot, who was in need of money.

 Subsequently, Perrot instituted legal proceedings against Petipa and the matter was taken to court.
 This was perhaps the first case in dance history in which one choreographer accused another of choreographic plagiarism.
 However, Petipa’s action were never plagiarism since Perrot received full credit for the pas in the performance programme.
 As clarified by Ivor Guest, there is a lot of text concerning how justice looked at the case, scenario wise (which was not appropriate to only a short dance), there were no groupings, no words as in poetry, et al.

 Arthur Saint-Leon then put in a declaration.
 Having seen the dance, he claimed Perrot’s and Petipa’s to be identical.
 Of course, he had reason to dispose of Petipa.
-Then plagiarism was checked through the music too, but Pugni had given Petipa consent to use any music of his as he wished.
+Plagiarism was also checked through the music too, but Pugni had given Petipa consent to use any music of his as he wished.
 Petipa hired an expensive lawyer who based his case on the copyright treaty between France and Russia, and made the observation that Perrot, himself, had dirty hands in this department, having presented in Saint Petersburg works such as La Fille de Marbre under his name, something that Petipa did not do.
 Petipa must have pointed out this evidence to his lawyer.

 In the end, the judge, M. Benoit Champy was in favour of Perrot, on the base that “his pas composed of national dances of various countries, but combined in such a way that it forms a particular and distinct composition constitutes an intellectual work protected by the law of literary and artistic property.”
 He declared the treaty plea of no validity, since the dance, though created in Russia, was done by a Frenchman and the court therefore had jurisdiction.
 However, the judge thought the dispute to be of minor importance, and put Perrot’s loss at the meagre sum of 300 francs, not the 10,000 he had bargained for.